-Our Equity Incentive Plan and the restricted stock award agreements with our named executive officers provide for accelerated vesting of any unvested restricted stock awards in the event of termination of service without cause or due to death, disability or retirement and, potentially, in connection with a change in control of our company.
-The following table sets forth estimates of the potential benefits to our named executive officers in connection with such circumstances, assuming such event occurred on December 31, 2017 and assuming our Compensation Committee exercised its discretion to accelerate vesting of unvested restricted stock awards upon a change in control.
+We do not have any agreements with our Named Executive Officers to pay cash compensation upon termination or change of control.
+However, our Equity Incentive Plan and the restricted stock award agreements with our Named Executive Officers provide for accelerated vesting of any unvested restricted stock awards in the event of termination of service without cause or due to death, disability or retirement and, potentially, in connection with a change in control of our company.
+The following table sets forth estimates of the potential benefits to our Named Executive Officers in connection with such circumstances, assuming such event occurred on December 31, 2018 and assuming our Compensation Committee exercised its discretion to accelerate vesting of unvested restricted stock awards upon a change in control.
 The actual payments due upon the occurrence of certain events could materially differ from the estimates provided in the table if such events occur on a different date.